-SWITCH/ BUTTON NAME FUNCTION SET/- Cruise control set/ decrease speed Press switch to set cruise con- trol speed.
+SWITCH/ BUTTON NAME FUNCTION SET/- Cruise control set/ decrease speed Press switch to set cruise control speed.
 RES/+ Cruise control resume/ increase speed Press switch to resume to a set cruise control speed.
-ID Flash to pass Press and release to flash the high beam.
-In ACC, press to activate the headlamp. ≣D Low beam Press the switch to switch the headlamp to low beam. ≣D High beam Press the switch to switch the headlamp to high beam. ( 0 ) Cruise control ON Press the button to turn cruise control ON. □ Heated hand grips Press the button to turn heated hand grips ON and select heat settings.
-(If equipped) Trip Press the button to alternate odometer displays.
+Flash to pass Press and release to flash the high beam.
+In ACC, press to activate the headlamp.
+Low beam Press the switch to switch the headlamp to low beam.
+High beam Press the switch to switch the headlamp to high beam.
+(6) Cruise control ON Press the button to turn cruise control ON.